Toggle Menu

 Lawrence: Huh, that’s good to know I guess.

-Attendant: Come back and see me before taking off.
+Attendant: Look, come- come back and see me before taking off, okay?

-Attendant: I always tell people that what lies at the end of that road is a nice place, cash.
+Attendant: I always tell people that what lies at the end of that road is a nice place.

-Attendant: Sure, but what if it’s a lie?
+Attendant: Um, yeah, sure, but what if it’s a lie?
 I don’t know if it’s nice or not.
 For all I know it could be a plane of non-existence.

 Attendant: You really think that’s okay?

-Cash: Attendant, I am just a computational assistance and service help register, but logic leads me to believe that the existence of Desert Skies, an Astral Plane Fuel and Service Station dedicated to the comfort and safety of travelers embarking on their final journey, well, it seems to me that level of intentional care would denote a certain amount of goodwill on the part of our superiors.
+C.A.S.H.: Attendant, I am just a Computational Assistance and Service Help register, but logic leads me to believe that the existence of Desert Skies, an Astral Plane Fuel and Service Center dedicated to the comfort and safety of travelers embarking on their final journey, well, it seems to me that level of intentional care would denote a certain amount of goodwill on the part of our superiors.

 Attendance: Unable or not allowed?